Lab Values & Blood Disorders

 100

 A patient with peripheral arterial disease (PAD) reports pain and cramping in the calf muscles after walking short distances, which is relieved by rest.
-What is the most likely cause of this symptom, and how should you modify the patient’s exercise program during physical therapy?
+What is the most likely cause of this symptom, and how should you modify the patient’s walking program during physical therapy?

 100